yavuztas/yavuztas.github.io/_posts/2019-06-22-object-oriented-programming-and-solid-principles.markdown

 Also you can see [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle){:target="blank"} in wikipedia for further details.

 #### Open Closed Principle
 Open Closed Principle in software programming simply means that an ideal software application should be open for extensions but closed for modifications.
-Doing **modification** here is thought for changing the existing codes of pre-made modules, classes, etc. On the other hand, what is mentioned when we say **extension** is adding new classes, modules or even functions without touching the rest of the code base.
+Doing **modification** here is thought for changing the existing codes of pre-made modules, classes, etc. On the other hand, what is mentioned when we say **extension** is adding new classes, modules or even functions without touching the rest of the codebase.

 Some implications of modification:
 * Increases fragility, decreases maintainability.
 * Causes strictly tight modules and classes.
-* Leads to unexpected bugs, especially in projects which does not have enough test coverage.
+* Leads to unexpected bugs, especially in projects which do not have enough test coverage.

 A clear example to show a piece of code which will probably need modifications later on: